otto-torino/django-baton/README.md

 Clicking it all the empty fields that need a translations will be filled with the translation fetched.

-All default fields and CKEDITOR fields are supported.
+All default fields and CKEDITOR fields are supported, see AI Hooks section below if you need to support other wysiwyg editors.

 ### <a name="ai-corrections"></a>Corrections

 In the configuration section you can specify if you want to enable the corrections feature.
 If you enable it, the functionality will be activated sitewide.
 In every add/change form page which contains text fields (also CKEDITOR), an icon will appear near the label to trigger the AI correction.
+See AI Hooks section below if you need to support other wysiwyg editors.

 When triggergin the correction there are two possible results: